cimryan/teslausb/README.md

 /root/bin/remountfs_rw
 ```
 Then make whatever changes you need to.
 The next time the system boots the partitions will once again be read-only.

+## Meta
+This repo contains steps and scripts originally from [this thread on Reddit]( https://www.reddit.com/r/teslamotors/comments/9m9gyk/build_a_smart_usb_drive_for_your_tesla_dash_cam/)

+Many people in that thread suggested that the scripts be hosted on Github but the author didn't seem interested in making that happen.
+I've hosted the scripts here with his/her permission.